InstituteforDiseaseModeling/idmtools/docs/containers-services.rst

 This can be an index page with some short blurbs/description of the two available options:

-1. Container Builder Service
+H2.
+Container Builder Service

-2.Running Simulations using Containers
+H2.
+Running Simulations using Containers